skip to main content

 Switch off “Enable HD”

 You can switch off HD resolution to vastly reduce the amount of data you use per hour on a Zoom call.
-Click to the Video Settings menu—you can find it by clicking the small, upwards-pointing arrow next to the button for Start Video.
+Click to the Video Settings menu—you can find it by clicking the small, upward arrow next to the button for Start Video.
 Once you’re in the menu, click off the boxes for “Enable HD” and “Touch up my appearance.”

 screenshot of video settings menu on zoom